pagarba/go-btfs/README.md

-# go-btfs
+# go-kudzu

-## What is BTFS?
+## What is Kudzu?

+Kudzu is a automation digital asset File Sharing protocol forked from IPFS and birds that integrates blockchain networks and the kudzu distributed Messaging protocols and AI-DevOPs automation smart contracts  Ecosystem for integration with DApps, enterprise legacy systems , the cloud , nosql databases  and machine learning algorithms.
-BitTorrent File Sharing (BTFS) is a file-sharing protocol forked from IPFS that utilizes the TRON network and the BitTorrent Ecosystem for integration with DApps and smart contracts.
-The <a href="https://docs.btfs.io/" target="_blank">API documentation</a> walks developers through BTFS setup, usage, and contains all the API references.
+The <a href="https://docs.kudzu.io/" target="_blank">API documentation</a> walks developers through BTFS setup, usage, and contains all the API references.

 ## Table of Contents